wombleton/gitlaw-nz/acts/W/Walking Access Act 2008.md

     (4) Despite anything to the contrary in this Act or in any other enactment, the controlling authority must not delegate the power conferred by subsection (1).

-    (5) A person who fails to comply with any bylaw made under this section contravenes this subsection and is liable, on summary conviction, to a fine not exceeding $1,000\.
+    (5) A person who fails to comply with any bylaw made under this section contravenes this subsection and is liable, on conviction, to a fine not exceeding $1,000\.

+    Section 68(5): amended, on 1 July 2013, by [section 413][132] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 69 Bylaws to be approved by Commission